pjkundert/community-coin/README.txt

 Money created through debt and centrally-managed through interest rates has proven to be problematic.
-The benefits (such as the ability to create and issue large amounts of money to fund projects) are overwhelmed by the caustic effects of inflation, and the exponential growth of interest obligations.
+The benefits are overwhelmed by the caustic effects of inflation, and the exponential growth of interest obligations.

-Issuing fungible and trustworthy asset-backed money based on individual or collective wealth (assets, labour commitments, etc.) has until now been out of reach.
-The technical hurdles, and the opposition of entrenched political and banking incumbents have been insurmountable.

-The time has now arrived where we are able to surmount these obstacles:
+Issuing fungible and trustworthy asset-backed money based on individual or collective wealth has until now been out of reach.
+The technical hurdles, and the opposition of entrenched political and banking incumbents have been insurmountable, but the time has now arrived where we are able to overcome them:
 • Technology to implement reliable and performant decentralized monetary systems is here.
 • The public will to accept decentralized value-stable money is rising.